AyaanMupparthi/IntroToGitCrash/README.md

 # IntroToGitCrash
 An empty repository for people to learn how to, fork, clone, and merge!

-Creating merge conflicts is my passion!!! :3
+Creating merge conflicts is not my passion!!! :3

+hey there

+I have made an edit